Height, Depth and Level of a Tree

 Frequently, we may be asked the question: what is the max number of nodes a tree can have if the height of the tree is h?.
 Of course the answer is $ 2^h-1 $ .
 When $ h = 1 $ , the number of node inside is 1, which is just the root; also when a tree has just root, the height of the root is 1.
 Hence, the two inductions match.

 How about giving a height of 0?
-Then it means we don't have any node in the tree; but still we may have leaf inside.
+Then it means we don't have any node in the tree; but still we may have leaf inside (note that in this case we may not call it root of the tree as it makes not much sense).
 This is why in most languages, the type of a tree can be a leaf alone.

 type 'a bst = | Leaf | Node of 'a bst * 'a * 'a bst